jmloudis/XpanxionApp/README.md

 # XpanxionFirstApp
 This is a simple java application created during my Internship at Xpanxion.
-Includes simple hello world app with TitlecaseConverter GUI.
+This includes all examples and assignments that were delievered by Xpanxion.